Brereton Report: Response

 In November 2020, the house of a former Army intelligence officer who had provided the Brereton inquiry and Australian Federal Police with evidence of unlawful killings by the SASR was attacked and damaged.
 She and her family were relocated by the ADF later that day.
 The New South Wales Police Force was unable to identify who carried out the attack, and apologised to the victim for bungling the investigation.

 The Department of Defence released a plan to respond to the findings of the Brereton Report on 30 July 2021.
 The plan states that Defence will implement reforms over the period to the end of 2025.

 In November 2021, the conversation reported on some of the difficulties of investigating and prosecuting war criminals for the alleged crimes in the Brereton Report.
-Chris Moraitis told a Senate Estimates committee that it may take 1-5 years before evidence can be presented to the Director of Public Prosections and prosecutions can begin.
+Chris Moraitis told a Senate Estimates committee that it may take 1–5 years before evidence can be presented to the Director of Public Prosections and prosecutions can begin.

 In October 2022, it was reported that the trial of whistleblower David McBride would go ahead.
 McBride had tried to apply for protection under Australia's whistleblower laws; however, this required the testimony of 2 expert witnesses.
 The Government moved to block the witnesses testifying on "national security" grounds, so McBride withdrew his application and the trial would go ahead.
+McBride subsequently pleaded guilty and on 14 May 2024 was sentenced to five years and eight months in prison.

+In 2023, the former Australian SAS soldier Oliver Schulz was arrested and charged with the killing of Dad Mohammad.
+He is the first person to be charged in connection with the report.
+He is also the first Australian soldier to ever be charged under Australian law with a war crime.